mlutze/bartok-legacy/README.md

 _Added by Mathias, 30 Aug 2023_

-If you draw a card on your turn instead of playing another move, you may play the drawn card or a collection of cards including the drawn card if it is otherwise valid to do so.
+If you draw a card on your turn instead of playing another move, you may thereafter play a card or a collection of cards if it is otherwise valid to do so.

 ## Honorable Penalty